NorfairKing/declops/README.md

 ## Goals

 * Declarative infrastructure, no commands; only results
-* Monadic infrastructure: Infrastructure can depend on previously set up infrastructure
+* Applicative infrastructure: Infrastructure can depend on previously set up infrastructure
 * Self-healing deployment; Only idempotent operations (because they can be retried)
 * Built-in infrastructure testing.

+Would be nice too:

+* Monadic infrastructure: Which infrastructure to set up next can depend on previously set up infrastructure